brunocodutra/metal/doc/manual.md

 elements and even then at much longer compilation times and increased memory consumption.
 Another obvious improvement is the much terser syntax of Metal made possible by alias templates, which were not available at the time Boost.MPL was developed.
-Finally, Metal is guaranteed to be SFINAE-friendly, whereas no guarantees whatsoever are made with this respect by Boost.MPL.

 Visit [metaben.ch] for up to date benchmarks that compare Metal against Boost.MPL and other notable metaprogramming libraries.
-For a more detailed discussion on the limitations of Boost.MPL refer to \ref MPL and for a real world example of the importance of SFINAE-friendliness, check out \ref SFINAE.
+For a more detailed discussion on the limitations of Boost.MPL refer to \ref MPL.

 What are some advantages of Metal with respect to Boost.Hana? {#FAQ_Hana}
 --------------------------------------------------------------------------------